oslabs-beta/Kafka-Kare/README.md

   - Additionally, the alerting system allows users to define custom alert rules based on various Kafka metrics and thresholds.
 When predefined conditions are met, the system triggers alerts via
     Slack, enabling timely response to potential issues and ensuring the stability of Kafka infrastructures.

-Read more about our build process on Medium, here!    -------------- link to medium article goes here-----------
+Read more about our build process on Medium, here!

 ## Getting Started With Kafka Kare